-6.3 Technology Trust monitors the content of emails created by the Customer and may at its discretion immediately and without notice to the Customer suspend the Service if it considers in its reasonable opinion that the Customer is in breach of clause 4.2 and no refund of the Charges to the Customer will be made.
-Technology Trust accepts no responsibility or liability to the Customer for any direct or indirect loss or damage that may arise under this clause 4.3.
+6.3 Tech Trust monitors the content of emails created by the Customer and may at its discretion immediately and without notice to the Customer suspend the Service if it considers in its reasonable opinion that the Customer is in breach of clause 4.2 and no refund of the Charges to the Customer will be made.
+Tech Trust accepts no responsibility or liability to the Customer for any direct or indirect loss or damage that may arise under this clause 4.3.

-6.4 If Technology Trust’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):
+6.4 If Tech Trust’s performance of any of its obligations under the Contract is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):

 clause 4.4; and

 (c) the Customer shall reimburse Tech Trust on written demand for any costs or losses sustained or incurred by Tech Trust arising directly or indirectly from the Customer Default.